 The energy from the hot flue gases is recovered in the steam boiler and the steam condensate network.
 The steam boiler consists of a number of water-filled pipes.
 The hot flue gases are led through the steam boiler and heat the boiler water, converting it into steam.

 The flue gas cleaning consists of a semi-wet and a wet flue gas treatment.
 In the semi-wet flue gas cleaning, the flue gases are cooled in the spray dryer to 160°C using water from the subsequent wet flue gas cleaning.
 As the flue gas flows through the baghouse filter, salts and dust are removed.
-Dioxins and heavy metals are absorbed in the pores of the active carbon, which, similarly to the salts and dust particles, are caught in the baghouse filter.
+Dioxins and heavy metals are adsorbed in the pores of the active carbon, which, similarly to the salts and dust particles, are caught in the baghouse filter.

 In the wet washing the flue gases are cooled down to around 60°C and by means of sprinkling at various levels the gases are washed intensively.
 By adding auxiliary materials (lime and limestone) the pollutants are converted into non-hazardous residual products, such as gypsum.
 As the water from the wet scrubbers is reused in the semi-wet flue gas cleaning, the plant does not generate any waste water.
 Therefore, no water is discharged.